kaijing98/Predicting-SP500-Returns-with-Machine-Learning/README.md

-# Evaluating the Empirical Performance of S&P 500 Returns on Various Machine Learning Algorithms to beat the Conditional Mean of Returns
+# Evaluating the Empirical Performance of S&P 500 Returns on Various Machine Learning Algorithms to beat the Unconditional Mean of Returns

 ![alt text](markus-spiske-5gGcn2PRrtc-unsplash-2.jpg)

-**Evaluating the Empirical Performance of S&P 500 Returns on Various Machine Learning Algorithms to beat the Conditional Mean of Returns.**
+**Evaluating the Empirical Performance of S&P 500 Returns on Various Machine Learning Algorithms to beat the Unconditional Mean of Returns.**

-We are a group of students from National University of Singapore (NUS).
-This project is completed under the guidance of *Prof. Denis Tkachenko*.
-We greatly appreciate the guidance and teachings that were kindly extended by Prof. Denis.
-It has been a wonderful experience and a tremendous opportunity to practice all that we have learned.

-**Project Members:** Adeline Andikko (A0173725B), Chen Jingxuan (A0159758H), Tuan Ding Wei (A0168124H), Xu Kai Jing (A0172283E)

-**Project Title:** Evaluating the Empirical Performance of S&P 500 Returns on Various Machine Learning Algorithms to beat the Conditional Mean of Returns.

 **Goal of Project:** Attempt to predict the S&P500 Index using macroeconomics variables and fundamental indicators.